Did you know YouTube is the second most popular website after Google?

 Those who actually watch the ads are 23X more likely to visit or subscribe!

 Plus, TrueView ads reach a wide audience.
-As well as on YouTube, they can be shown on other publisher sites in the Display Network, depending on whether you choose In-Stream or Discovery ads:
+In addition to YouTube, they can be shown on other publisher sites in the Google Display Network, depending on whether you choose In-Stream or Discovery ads:

 A. TrueView In-Stream ads